 Pushbuttons and pushbutton switches shall be heavy-duty, oil-tight, complete with engraved legend plates, operators, and contact blocks.
 Legend plate engravings shall be selected by the Contractor and will be subject to the Project Manager's approval.

 Contact Ratings

-Maximum Design Voltage.
+- Maximum Design Voltage. - Continuous Current.

 500/300-V AC and 110-V DC.
+10-A AC or DC.